Board Diversity Policy

 3. Policy Statement

-The Board acknowledges the benefits of diversity, including gender, age, race, disability, sexual orientation, trans-gender status, national or ethnic origin, religion or belief diversity, and is committed to ensuring that the Club’s Directors bring a wide range of skills, knowledge, experience, background and perspectives to the Board.
-All appointments are made against objective criteria (including eligibility criteria set out in the Club’s Articles of Association) in the context of the overall balance of skills and background that the Board needs to maintain in order to remain effective.
+The Board acknowledges the benefits of diversity, including gender, age, race, disability, sexual orientation, trans-gender status, national or ethnic origin, religion or belief diversity, and remains committed to ensuring that the Club’s Directors bring a wide range of skills, knowledge, experience, background and perspectives to the Board.
+All appointments will be made against objective criteria (including eligibility criteria set out in the Club’s Articles of Association) in the context of the overall balance of skills and background that the Board needs to maintain in order to remain effective.

 4. The Objective

 Diversity will be taken into consideration when evaluating the skills, knowledge and experience desirable to fill each Board vacancy.
 Board Directors are required to be fit and proper, namely their professional qualifications, knowledge and experience are adequate to enable sound and prudent management (fit) and they are of good repute and integrity (proper).
 As a Club serving the global shipping community, the Board must be representative of the membership geographically, by type of ship and size of fleet.

 This Policy sets out the process to be followed by the Nominations Committee (NOMCO) during the approval process in order to attract a diverse range of eligible candidates from within the Club membership, from which Directors are appointed, who would enhance the balance of skills and backgrounds on the Board.
 We aspire to have a Board that is representative of the shipping industry worldwide but do not feel it necessary at the moment to set specific targets.

 NOMCO is required to review regularly the structure, size and composition of the Board (including the balance of skills, knowledge, and experience) and make recommendations to the Members’ Committee (MEMCO) for any changes.
 MEMCO will consider this Policy in undertaking such a review.